 - 1. BEFORE EACH USE, inspect the general condition of the tool.
 Check for:

-- · loose hardware
+- · loose hardware,

-- · misalignment or binding of moving parts
+- · misalignment or binding of moving parts,

-- damaged cord/electrical wiring
+- · damaged cord/electrical wiring,

-- · cracked or broken parts
+- · cracked or broken parts, and

 - any other condition that may affect its safe operation.

-- 2. AFTER USE, wipe external surfaces of the tool with clean cloth. - 3.
-For blade changing instructions see Tool Set Up on page 9. - 4.
+- 2. AFTER USE, wipe external surfaces of the tool with clean cloth.

+- 3. TO CLEAN: Ventilation openings should be kept clean and free of dirt and debris.
+Wear ANSI-approved safety goggles and NIOSH-approved dust mask/respirator before cleaning ducts.
+Use compressed air to clean ventilation openings.
+Outer body may be cleaned with a clean cloth and a mild detergent.
+Do not use solvents.
+Do not immerse the Circular Saw in liquid. - 4.
+For blade changing instructions see Tool Changing on page 10. - 5.
 AWARNING!
 TO PREVENT SERIOUS INJURY: If the plug or the supply cord of this power tool is damaged, it must be replaced only by a qualified service technician.